davew-msft/nl2sql/README.md

 ## Demos and Code You Can Do Yourself

+### Simplest Solution, get up and running in 10 minutes

 We'll start with the simplest solutions to setup and move along the path to solutions that require a bit more work but provide better results.
 * The Fastest Time to Value:  [Fabric Data Agents](https://learn.microsoft.com/en-us/fabric/data-science/concept-data-agent)

+### "Non-Agentic" Approach (and next easiest)...

-* The Easiest Approach if you aren't on Fabric: simply write a little code that directs an LLM as to how to query your db, then have a little code that executes the sql
+The Easiest Approach if you aren't on Fabric: simply write a little code that directs an LLM as to how to query your db, then have a little code that executes the sql
   * Let's look at this in more detail...[structured_data_retreival_nltosql.ipynb](structured_data_retreival_nltosql.ipynb)
   * Key Concepts:
     * the _schema_ and _business logic_ is hardcoded right in the prompt